roman-princ/statotest-manager/README.md

-# Mobile application for managing CHESTER devices
+# Statotest manager
+# Usage
+Manage your CHESTER sensors made by HARDWARIO a.s. company.

 ## Perks
 * Discover you devices and measuring point through the RESTful API